philjhowson/BrainTumorDetection/README.md

 Be aware that without a gpu, training models will take a significant amount of time and therefore, it is suggested to ensure you have a cuda compatible version of python with and adequate gpu before training any models.
+It should also be noted that due to the limited size of the training set, there is instability in model reproduction.
+More specifically, training, validation, and test scores can vary.
+This was the main reason I put the versioning option into the scripts.

 ## Future Directions